AMD posts strong $1.93 billion in revenue for Q2 2020 as it gains on Intel

 In servers and consoles, Moorhead said, “While overall segment revenue was down, I was pleased to see that Epyc server CPUs set records as it doubled revenue year on year.
 I attribute most of this Epyc growth to cloud service, SaaS and HPC players embracing the platform more and more.
 It likely took share in the non-internet-of-things server space.”

 In the analyst call, Su said that AMD has begun production of its next-generation console system-on-chip products, which combine a processor and graphics in the same chip.
+In response to a question on the call, Su said that the third quarter would be strong for console chip sales and the fourth quarter would be lower, given the usual launch dynamics.
+AMD has 11,400 employees.